bradleygore/genhook/README.md

 ```

 ##Git Hooks
-Genhook focuses on client hooks - i.e. those that would run on the developer's box as opposed to a server.
+Genhook focuses on client hooks (i.e. those that would run on the developer's box as opposed to a server).
+Genhook's approach to git hooks is to simply tie them right into the task-runner that already knows how to lint files, etc...
+Simply using the hook to execute one/more task for your runner to execute!
+*Currently, gulp is the only supported task runner.*

 Generating a hook is simple - just call genhook with the name of the git hook you want generated, and provide a few options!

 ####Valid Hooks